Person conducting a business or undertaking

 Other persons at the workplace

-- take reasonable care for his or her own health and safety
+- take reasonable care for his or her own health and safety and electrical safety

 Duty holders are PCBUs who are:

-- persons with management or control of a workplace
+- persons with management or control of a workplace or in control of electrical equipment

 - persons with management or control of fixtures, fittings or plant at a workplace

-- designers of plant, substances or structures
+- designers of plant, substances, structures, electrical equipment or an electrical installation

-- manufacturers of plant, substances or structures
+- manufacturers of plant, substances, structures or electrical equipment

-- importers of plant, substances or structures
+- importers of plant, substances, structures or electrical equipment

-- suppliers of plant, substances or structures
+- suppliers of plant, substances, structures or electrical equipment

 Australian and other standards (Safe Work Australia) - Information sheets providing general guidance for duty holders on Australian and other Standards and how they interact with the model Work Health and Safety (WHS) Act and WHS Regulations.